nkoutoun/nkoutoun.github.io/content/publication/jmp-credit/index.md

 ## Preliminary Findings

-The analysis reveals significant heterogeneity in how households adjust their credit usage in response to income shocks, with important implications for understanding financial stability and the effectiveness of monetary policy transmission.
+The analysis reveals significant heterogeneity in how households adjust their credit usage in response to income shocks, with important implications for understanding financial stability and the effectiveness of monetary policy transmission. -->

-{{% callout note %}}
-This paper is co-authored with Daniel Murphy (University of Virginia, Darden School of Business) and Elena Loutskina (University of Virginia, Darden School of Business).
-{{% /callout %}}